Abrin: Toxicodynamics

-Abrin resembles ricin in that it is also a type 2 ribosome-inactivating protein (RIP-II) and has a similar mode of action, but abrin's effect is more potent than ricin's.
+Abrin resembles ricin, in that it also is a type 2 ribosome-inactivating protein (RIP-II) with a similar mode of action, but the effect of abrin is more potent than that of ricin.
 The toxic effect of abrin is due to an intracellular, multi-step process.
-Abrin works by binding to and penetrating the cells of the body, inhibiting cell protein synthesis after being transported to the endoplasmic reticulum (ER).
-By attaching its non-specifically binding B chain, which acts as a haptomer, to the carbohydrate chain of a glycoprotein on the cell surface, the abrin molecule anchors itself to the cell, and is subsequently engulfed, however, both specific and nonspecific binding result in the uptake of abrin via endocytosis, as well as the activation of the A chain, caused by the cleavage of the B chain.
+Abrin binds to and penetrates the cells of the body, inhibiting cell protein synthesis after being transported to the endoplasmic reticulum (ER).
+By attaching its non-specifically binding B chain, which acts as a haptomer, to the carbohydrate chain of a glycoprotein on the cell surface, the abrin molecule anchors itself to the cell and is subsequently engulfed.
+However, both specific and nonspecific binding result in the uptake of abrin via endocytosis, as well as the activation of the A chain, caused by the cleavage of the B chain.
 The activated A chain of abrin, the effectomer, then enters the inner parts of the cell, where it cleaves an adenine (A4324) nucleobase from the 28S rRNA of the large ribosomal subunit of a ribosome on or near the ER, inhibiting the regular process of cellular protein synthesis.
 Without these proteins, cells cannot survive.
-This is harmful to the human body and can be fatal even in small exposures.
-Additionally, abrin may also bind to cells specifically bearing the mannose receptor on their cell surface, since this receptor is found in a particularly high density on cells of the reticulohistiocytic system, the system that is affected in particular by the toxicity of abrin.
+This is harmful to the human body and can be fatal in small exposures.
+Additionally, abrin also may bind to cells specifically bearing the mannose receptor on their surface; since this receptor is found in a particularly high density on cells of the reticulohistiocytic system, that system in particular is affected by the toxicity of abrin.

 Toxicokinetics

-Information dealing with the toxicokinetics of abrin is limited and is also disagreed upon.
+Information dealing with the toxicokinetics of abrin is limited and debated.
 Due to its biochemical properties and its similarity to ricin, it is believed that abrin is at least partially degraded in the gastrointestinal tract.
 The size of the molecule also restricts absorption through the gastrointestinal tract.
-Nevertheless, the numerous deaths caused from consuming rosary pea seeds confirm that at least a small portion of the toxin can be absorbed into the systemic circulation via the gastrointestinal tract.
+Nevertheless, the numerous deaths caused from consuming rosary pea seeds confirm that enough of the toxin can be absorbed into the systemic circulation via the gastrointestinal tract to cause death.

-Animal studies on mice show that there is an accumulation of abrin, after injection, in the liver, kidneys, spleen, blood cells, lungs and heart.
-The molecule is excreted via the kidneys in urine after it undergoes proteolytic cleavage.
+Murine studies show that there is an accumulation of abrin after injection, in the liver, kidneys, spleen, blood cells, lungs, and heart.
+The molecule is excreted via the kidneys after it undergoes proteolytic cleavage.